Music of New Orleans: Sicilian influence

 New Orleans had experienced a large wave of migration from the Italian region of Sicily between the late 1800s and early 1900s.
 The Sicilian capital of Palermo had long held cotton and citrus fruit trade with New Orleans.
 This resulted in the establishment of a direct shipping line between the two port cities which enabled a vast number of Sicilians to migrate to New Orleans, as well as other American cities.
-As a result of this migration, much of New Orleans jazz was modeled from the music of Sicily.
+As a result of this migration, music of Sicily had some influence upon the development of New Orleans Jazz.
 This was shown in the New Orleans group the Original Dixieland Jass Band.
 Bandleader Nick LaRocca and drummer Tony Sbarbaro were both born to parents who were Sicilian migrants.
 The band's "Livery Stable Blues" became the first jazz record ever issued.

 Cuban influence

 African American music began incorporating Afro-Cuban musical motifs in the nineteenth century, when the habanera (Cuban contradanza) gained international popularity.
 The habanera was the first written music to be rhythmically based on an African motif.
 From the perspective of African American music, the habanera rhythm (also known as congo, tango-congo, or tango) can be thought of as a combination of tresillo and the backbeat.